ADAMHS Board of Cuyahoga County

 Additional Information

-If you or a family member is experiencing a mental health or an alcohol or other drug-related emergency, seek immediate assistance by calling the 24-hour Suicide Prevention, Mental Health/Addiction Crisis, Information and Referral Hotline: (216) 623-6888 or United Way 2-1-1.
-You can also text '4hope' to 741-741.
+If you or a family member is experiencing a mental health or an alcohol or other drug-related emergency, seek immediate assistance 24/7 from the 988 Suicide & Crisis Lifeline via phone, text or chat.
+You can also text "Hello" or "Hola" to 741741.